coderiderr/3D-Carousel-Effect/README.md

 Hosted with ❤ by GitHub

-A portfolio website that can be used to show your projects or other information.
-The site is live at [navendu.me](https://navendu-pottekkat.github.io/)

 If that does not convince you, here are some other reason that might make you build one:

 * Your work will be seen by others.